AccessiDys/AccessiDys/README.md

 See it, test it, install it.
 --------------------
 * Discover AccessiDys in action in this video demonstration : https://drive.google.com/open?id=0BzCgA1Terj1ZTVFNLXRqR0ZFams
-* Request an access to the demo AccessiDys server by registering here : https://accessidys.org/
+* Test the demo AccessiDys server by registering here : https://accessidys.org/
 * Report bugs by filling the form here : https://github.com/AccessiDys/AccessiDys/issues/new
 * Access the source code and fork it here : https://github.com/AccessiDys/AccessiDys
-* Install your own AccessiDys server by following the instructions given here : https://github.com/AccessiDys/AccessiDys/blob/master/INSTALL.pdf
+* Install your own AccessiDys server by following the instructions given on the wiki : https://github.com/AccessiDys/AccessiDys/wiki/Installation

 AccessiDys is a free software package distributed under the Affero General Public License (AGPL) version 3.0, see the license section below in this document for more information.